Proclamation of accession of Elizabeth II

-Elizabeth II was proclaimed queen throughout the Commonwealth after her father, King George VI, died in the early hours of 6 February 1952, while Elizabeth was in Kenya.
+Elizabeth II was proclaimed Queen of the United Kingdom and other Commonwealth realms after her father, King George VI, died in the early hours of 6 February 1952, while Elizabeth was in Kenya.
 Proclamations were made in different Commonwealth realms on 6, 7, 8, and 11 February (depending on geographic location and time zone).
 The line of succession was identical in all the Commonwealth realms, but the royal title as proclaimed was not the same in all of them.
 Elizabeth was crowned at Westminster Abbey in London on 2 June 1953.

 United Kingdom

 In the United Kingdom, the Accession Council met twice at St James's Palace: first at 5 p.m. on Wednesday, 6 February, before the Queen had returned from Kenya, to make their proclamation declaring the accession of the new sovereign, as the late king's successor in accordance with the line of succession to the British throne, and, second, at a meeting begun at 10 a.m. on Friday, 8 February, when the Queen was present, to receive her oath for the security of the Church of Scotland and her personal declaration that she would always work to uphold constitutional government and to advance the happiness and prosperity of her peoples all the world over.
 Her declaration for securing the Protestant succession, as required by the 1689 Bill of Rights and the Accession Declaration Act 1910, was made later, at the next state opening of parliament, on 4 November.

 After the Accession Council had completed the formalities, their proclamation of 6 February was issued for publication in a supplement to that day's London Gazette:

 WHEREAS it hath pleased Almighty God to call to His Mercy our late Sovereign Lord King George the Sixth of Blessed and Glorious memory, by whose Decease the Crown is solely and rightfully come to the High and Mighty Princess Elizabeth Alexandra Mary: